billbaincodes/serve-collective-api/readme.md

 # Deployed Collective API

-*A deployed version of the collective API.
+*A deployed version of gSchool's collective API.
 *Created with Node.js, Express and deployed with Heroku.